adamsilver/fdpb/01-a-registration-form.md

 ### Displaying Feedback

-It's all very well detecting the presence of errors, but at the moment our user's are none the wiser.
+It's all very well detecting the presence of errors, but currently users are none the wiser.
 There are three disparate parts of the interface that need to be updated.
 We'll talk about each of those now.

 #### Document Title